NatanRib/food_deliver/README.md

 # food_delivery

-A Flutter project of app delivery.
+A Flutter project from app of food delivery.

 ## Getting Started